 Specialist I (with Joel Yang)

 I worked on novel structures for 2D and 3D colour printing near and at the diffraction limit.

 Institute of High Performance Computing, A*STAR (2015 – 2016)

 Research Engineer (with Jason Png)

-I worked in the plasmonics and photonics group, supervised by Jason Png.
-My work fell into two broad categories.
-The first focused on understanding and designing metasurfaces using FDTD simulations.
-The second involved studying the properties, such as losses and birefringence, of nonlinear photonic waveguides of various geometries.
+I worked in the plasmonics and photonics group, understanding and designing metasurfaces and nonlinear photonic waveguides.
 I also co-supervised three high school student interns.

 Republic of Singapore Air Force (2010-2012)

 I was drafted into the military for two years.
-For the most part, I served in ground logistics at the Peace Prairie Detachment in Texas, a joint chinook detachment between the Republic of Singapore Air Force (RSAF) and the Texas Army National Guard.
+For the most part, I served in ground logistics at the Peace Prairie Detachment in Texas, a joint chinook detachment run by the Republic of Singapore Air Force and the Texas Army National Guard.

 JR Ong, HS Chu, VH Chen, AY Zhu, P Genevet, Freestanding dielectric nanohole array metasurface for mid-infrared wavelength applications, Optics Letters 42 (13), 2639-2642 (2017).